puredrinkology/website/content/recipes/3_mile_long_island_iced_tea/index.md

 ---
+title: "The 3-Mile Long Island Iced Tea Cocktail"
+fullname: "The 3-Mile Long Island Iced Tea Cocktail"
-title: "3-Mile Long Island Iced Tea"
+shortname: "3-Mile Long Island Iced Tea"
 description: "The 3-Mile Long Island Iced Tea is a potent member of the Long Island Iced Tea family, known for its multiple spirits.
 Originating in the 1970s, this cocktail's name likely refers to its ability to make a long journey seem short, though its origins are debated. "
 flavor_description: "This cocktail is a boozy beast, a punch to the palate.
 The citrusy sweetness of Triple Sec and sweet and sour mingle with the strong kick of gin, rum, tequila, and vodka.
 Coca-Cola adds a touch of sweetness and the bitterness of Angostura bitters cuts through the sugary notes.
 It's a complex blend of sweet, sour, and bitter, with a strong alcoholic bite.
 Be warned, this one packs a punch! "
 bartender_tips: "This is a deceptively potent drink.
 Don't be fooled by the tea name; it's a serious cocktail.
 Use a good quality soda for best results.
 Be precise with measurements, as adding too much of one spirit can make the drink unbalanced.
 A good bartender will know how to balance all of the flavors and create a delicious and potent cocktail. "